guspowell/Battleships/README.md

 To do
 ------------------
--We have not yet had time to complete the game.
+- [ ] We have not yet had time to complete the game.

 ##Class Responsibility Collaboration Cards